collincollins/ngc-6218-age-determination/README.md

 # NGC-6218 Age Determination

-This Jupyter Notebook, created by Collin Collins on 30 March 2024, demonstrates the process of determining the age of the star cluster NGC-6218 using a color-magnitude diagram (CMD).
+This Jupyter Notebook, created on 30 March 2024, demonstrates the process of determining the age of the star cluster NGC-6218 using a color-magnitude diagram (CMD).

 ## Overview